ElissoNeves/Java-Basic/README.md

 # Java-Basic
-repositório para armazenar as atividades do curso.
+Repositório para armazenar as atividades do curso.